snhwang/Unity-Watson-STT-Assistant-TTS/README.md

 1. At the top left, click on the dropdown Navigation menu and go to the Resource List.
 2. In Resource List, go down to the Services and click on your Assistant

+2b.
+On the assistant page with the "Launch Watson Assistant" button, you can see your API key and Service Url.
+Please note that the Service URL is not the same as the Assistant URL that appears with the API detals in step 5.
+The Assistant URL is a subdirectory of the Service URL.
+You will need the Service URL.

 3. Click on Launch Watson Assistant.
 You can get the API key on this page but you also need the Assistant ID.
 4. Go to the three vertical dots at he right of your Assistant.
 Click on settings
 5. In Assistant Settings, click on API details.
 You will see the credentials which can be copied by clicking on the icons on the right.
+You will need the Assistant ID.
+The API key is also available on this page.
+As a reminder, please recall that the Assitant URL is a subdirectory and thus not the same as the Service URL.
 By the way, the credentials shown in the clip are already deleted.

 ![Assistant_credentials](Assistant_credentials.gif)